aimacode/aima-java/trunk/aima-core/README.txt

 # JDK 1.6 - is the baseline JDK against which this project is developed.

-== Current Release: 0.9.12-Online+CSP-Improvements ==
+== Current Release: 0.9.13-UBUNTU-Fixes ==
-0.9.12-Online+CSP-Improvements : 05 Nov 2010 :<br>
+0.9.13-UBUNTU-Fixes : 19 Dec 2010 :<br>
-  * StateAction replaced by TwoKeyHashMap (Online Search)
+  * Resolved Issue 56, related to compilation and test failures on Ubuntu platform.
-  * NotifyEnvironmentViews renamed to EnvironmentViewNotifier.
+  * Propositional ask-tell logic fixed using DPLL.
-  * Method createExogenousChange reintroduced (from AIMA2e implementation).
+  * Map of Australia location corrected.
-  * CSP constraint propagation result handling code cleaned up.
+  * Minor code clean up/re-factoring

 = Details =